maximilian-nitsch/GNSS-Simulator/README.md

 The simulator implements the following features:
 - PVT measurement generation with lever-arm effect and white noise
 - Attitude measurement (GNSS compass) with lever-arm effect generation with white noise
-- All parameters for a GNSS reveiver can be configured in a YAML file
+- All parameters for a GNSS receiver can be configured in a YAML file

-Example config for a Septentrio Mosaic-H GNSS receiver is provided.
+An example config for a Septentrio Mosaic-H GNSS receiver is provided.

 ## Table of Contents